baldurbjarnason/colophon.cards/notes/working-spaces.md

 - **_Main + Different Representations._** Finally, you have apps where each view is just a different representation of the same structure.
 E.g. if you move a note descendent to a different parent note in the outliner view, that change is represented in the map or block views as well.
 - **_All of the above._** You could also risk confusion and simply use all of these approaches in a single app.

 Each approach has its uses, strengths and weaknesses.
 Supplementing a complex, power user main view with helpful visualisations can work well.
 Implementing different views as essentially their own documents can help you support a wide variety of use cases in a single design---provided you have the resources to implement a de facto app ecosystem wrapped up in a single environment.
 Finally, multiple representations of the same data works well if the views broadly share affordances while offering distinct visualisations and navigations of the same data.
-For example in the macOS Finder, how you interact with the files and folders is quite similiar across representations but it lets you represent a folder of images with big icons, a deep hierarchy of documents with a column view, and a large directory of downloads as a reverse-chronological list with details.
+For example in the macOS Finder, how you interact with the files and folders is quite similar across representations but it lets you represent a folder of images with big icons, a deep hierarchy of documents with a column view, and a large directory of downloads as a reverse-chronological list with details.

 If you can't tell, I'm still a huge fan of macOS's Finder, even though it's evolved a bit from my ideal.